awee01/Project-6/README.md

 # Project-6.
 Weather Dashboard

 Users can input a city name to fetch data from a weather API.
-Users will be able to see weather details of the current day, and subsequent 5 days
+Users will be able to see weather details of the current day, and subsequent 5 days.
+Type the city you wish you view the weather and either press enter or the search button icon.

 The city is saved in a search history navbar.
 The saved list of cities persists in local storage, and remains after refresh